apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>secret defines the secret to be used to execute the script.
-If not specified, the default cluster root credential secret will be used.</p>
+<p>Defines the secret to be used to execute the script.
+If not specified, the default cluster root credential secret is used.</p>
 </td>
 </tr>
 <tr>